shayanalibhatti/Video-Augmentation-Code/README.md

-# Video-Augmentation-Code
+# Video-Augmentation-Code-With-MultiThreading
-In this repository, a simple implementation of Video augmentation is provided to augment videos for machine learning training tasks.
+In this repository, a simple implementation of fast video augmentation is provided to augment videos for machine learning training tasks using multithreading.

 ### Introduction:
 In machine learning, a lot of times we have to deal with insufficient data.
 To remedy this, we augment our data so that our model can generalize well to all kinds of input data and be able to take the right decisions.